artyhedgehog/tweedledo-list-mantine/README.md

+# TweedleDo List

+This PWA app is intended to manag todo lists - e.g. a shopping list.

+For now all the data is just saved in `localStorage`.

-# Mantine Vite template
+## Mantine Vite template features

-## Features

-This template comes with the following features:
+The app is based on Mantine Vite template, which comes with the following features:

 - [PostCSS](https://postcss.org/) with [mantine-postcss-preset](https://mantine.dev/styles/postcss-preset)
 - [TypeScript](https://www.typescriptlang.org/)